 Smart Water+

-There are three versions Smart Water+, Clarity, Renew, and Tranquility.
+There are four versions Smart Water+: Clarity, Renew, Support, and Tranquility.
 They use natural flavors as well, but the approach is a little different.

-In particular, Clarity uses ginseng and green tea extracts, Renew uses dandelion and lemon extracts, and Tranquility uses ashwagandha and tangerine extracts.
+In particular, Clarity uses ginseng and green tea extracts, Renew uses dandelion and lemon extracts, Support uses black currant and blueberry extracts, and Tranquility uses ashwagandha and tangerine extracts.
 The drinks end up having an unusual flavor profile, while the herbal ingredients could provide extra health benefits.

-This product is ionized to give you a pH of at least 9 (pure water has a pH of around 7, while tap water tends to be around 7.5).
+This product is ionized to give you a pH of 9.5 (pure water has a pH of around 7, while tap water tends to be around 7.5).
 A pH of 9 makes the water alkaline and is meant to make it better for you.

 Whether this is true or not is incredibly debatable.
 Much of the challenge is that our bodies naturally regulate our pH levels, so changing the pH of our food and drink doesn’t do much more than change the pH of our urine.